pav-code/FPGA-Image-Decompressor/README.md

 + s2: The data is transformed using a inverse discrete cosine transform. .sram_d2 -> .sram_d1
 + s3: The resulting YUV data is upsampled using horizontal interpolation on even colums to odd columns of U and V. Each pixel is then transformed to RGB.

+Project was done in order of s3, s2, s1 (incomplete - cannot find verilog files).